rapid7/insightconnect-workflows/workflows/Block_Host_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 After configuring the Teams steps, activate the workflow in order to trigger it.

-A optional whitelist can be added to the Fortigate Add Host to be Blocked action.
+A optional whitelist can be added to the FortiGate Add Host to be Blocked action.
 To add this list add IP's or domains in the following format `["198.51.100.100", "example.com", "198.51.100.1"]`

 ### Usage